‘Days Of Our Lives’ Seek Ratings Boost With Fan Favorites Sami And EJ’s Rumored Return?

 A post shared by Erik Cooper (@erikcooper84) on

-The neighbor, Scooter (Robb Derringer) blackmails Nicole and demands she perform sexual acts on him in exchange for his silence.
+The neighbor, Scooter (Robb Derringer), blackmails Nicole and demands she perform sexual acts on him in exchange for his silence.

 Nicole finds herself desperate to get out of the situation but also does not want to let Brady in on the situation.